15 Indian PMs and Their Decisions That Changed India

 Lal Bahadur Shastri’s Notable Achievements

-Founded NDDB in 1965, laying the groundwork for Operation Flood.
+• Dairy Sector Boost: Founded the NDDB in 1965, laying the groundwork for Operation Flood.
 India became the world’s top milk producer by the 1990s.

 Why It Still Matters Today

-• The National Dairy Development Board (NDDB) he founded in 1965 eventually powered Operation Flood, the programme that made India the world’s largest milk producer.
-In 2023-24, India produced over 239 million metric tonnes of milk.
-Amul, born from this ecosystem, is now a $9 billion brand.
+• The National Dairy Development Board he founded in 1965 eventually powered Operation Flood, the programme that made India the world’s largest milk producer.
+India now produces around 239 million tonnes of milk a year, a quarter of global output.
+Amul, born from this ecosystem, crossed ₹1 lakh crore (around $11.9 billion) in brand turnover for the first time in FY2025-26.

-• The Green Revolution he seeded created India’s wheat self-sufficiency, India even exported wheat to other nations.
+• The Green Revolution he seeded created India’s wheat self-sufficiency, and India even began exporting wheat to other nations.
 But it also created Punjab’s groundwater crisis: decades of paddy monoculture have depleted aquifers so severely that the state may face a water emergency within a generation.
 One decision, two very different 60-year outcomes.

 Gulzarilal Nanda